Component Usage

 Not all components support all fields:

-• or some fields are simply not "compatible" with all components, e.g. you simply cannot modify the built-in "Visits" metric.
+or some fields simply make no sense for all components (e.g. you simply cannot modify the built-in "Visits" metric, so there is no modification date either)

 Very long values are cut off